MegaGlest/megaglest-source/docs/README.compiling-windows.txt

 Option B) Using VC++ IDE:

-1. Download the dependencies archive listed above and decompress its contents into the 'source' directory (where you see glest_game, g3d_viewer, etc).
-   This should create a subdirectory called "win32_deps" with many files and subdirectories in it.
+1. Download the dependencies archive (which one and from where you can find out in the "code" of build-...bat script from 'Option A' approach, some line with "wget.exe") and decompress its contents into the 'source' directory.
+This should create a subdirectory called "windows_deps..." with many files and subdirectories in it.

-2. Start the Visual C++ 2010 IDE and open the solution file:
+2. Start the Visual C++ 2015 IDE and open the solution file:
-   \mk\windoze\Glest-2010.sln
+   \mk\windoze\Glest_vc2015.sln

-3. Right Click on the top level 'Glest' node in Solution Explorer and select 'Rebuild All'.
+3. Right Click on the top level 'Glest' node in Solution Explorer and select 'Rebuild All' (choose release mode or release with debug info).

-If you had no errors all binaries will be created in \data\glest_game.
+If you had no errors all binaries will be created.
-Before running MegaGlest you must run CopyWindowsRuntimeDlls_2010.bat.
+Before running MegaGlest you must run CopyWindowsRuntimeDlls_2015.bat.
 You should now be able to just run megaglest.exe.